C2Talon/c2t_kol_scripts/README.md

 ## c2t_mapgrim

 Kolmafia script to evenly acquire synthetic dog hair pills and distention pills from using maps of safety shelter grimace prime.

+## c2t_reminisce

+Puts the player in combat with a monster contained within the combat lover's locket.

+Function: `boolean c2t_reminisce(monster mon)`, where `mon` is monster to fight.
+Returns `true` if the monster is a valid target, meaning you should be in combat with it.

+CLI usage example: `c2t_reminisce sausage goblin`

 ## c2t_shrugall